COSC481W-2019Winter/classproject-sudo-give_us_an_a/Communicate.md

 ### LocationManager (Model)

 * Enure distance is calculating correctly and returns to `MainActivity` as the location moves.
-* Ensure GPS coordinates are receieved and stored correctly from Maps API and returns to `MainActivity` as a variable to display.
+* Ensure GPS coordinates are received and stored correctly from Maps API and returns to `MainActivity` as a variable to display.

 ### Interface Setup
  * Make additional interfaces for pushing needed information to any XML Layout.